 What is Docker and When to Use It clearly delineates what Docker is and what it isn't.
 This is a good article for when you're first wrapping your head around Docker conceptually.

-How to install Docker and get started provides a walkthrough for Ubuntu 13.04 for installing and beginning to use Docker for development.
+How To Install and Use Docker on Ubuntu 16.04 provides a walkthrough for Ubuntu 16.04 for installing and beginning to use Docker for development.

 It Really is the Future discusses Docker and containers in the context of whether it's all just a bunch of hype or if this is a real trend for infrastructure automation.
 This is a great read to set the context for why these tools are important.